h2oai/h2ogpt/docs/README_DOCKER.md

 export CUDA_VISIBLE_DEVICES=0
 docker run -d --gpus all --shm-size 1g -e CUDA_VISIBLE_DEVICES=$CUDA_VISIBLE_DEVICES -e HUGGING_FACE_HUB_TOKEN=$HUGGING_FACE_HUB_TOKEN -e TRANSFORMERS_CACHE="/.cache/" -p 6112:80 -v $HOME/.cache:/.cache/ -v $HOME/.cache/huggingface/hub/:/data ghcr.io/huggingface/text-generation-inference:0.9.3 --model-id $MODEL --max-input-length 4096 --max-total-tokens 8192 --max-stop-sequences 6 &>> logs.infserver.txt
 ```
 Each docker can run on any system where network can reach or on same system on different GPUs.
-E.g. replace `--gpus all` with `--gpus '"device=0,3"'` to run on GPUs 0 and 3, and note the extra quotes.
+E.g. replace `--gpus all` with `--gpus '"device=0,3"'` to run on GPUs 0 and 3, and note the extra quotes, and then `unset CUDA_VISIBLE_DEVICES` and avoid passing that into the docker image.
+This multi-device format is required to avoid TGI server getting confused about which GPUs are available.

-Follow [README_InferenceServers.md](README_InferenceServers.md) for more examples of how to launch TGI server using docker.
+Follow [README_InferenceServers.md](README_InferenceServers.md) for similar (and more) examples of how to launch TGI server using docker.

 ## Build Docker